Navojoa

 Navojoa is the fifth-largest city in the northern Mexican state of Sonora and is situated in the southern part of the state.
 The city is the administrative seat of Navojoa Municipality, located in the Mayo River Valley.

-Navojoa also acts as a hub for those visiting the colonial town of Álamos, which is 48 kilometers (30 mi) inland toward the mountains of the Sierra Madre.
+Navojoa is a hub for those visiting the colonial town of Álamos, which is 48 km inland toward the mountains of the Sierra Madre.

 History